-Patients tend to over wear the lenses initially.
+Patients tend to overwear the lenses initially.
 The Eye Care Professional should emphasize the importance of adhering to the initial maximum wearing schedule.
 Maximum wearing time should be determined by the Eye Care Professional based upon the patient's physiological eye condition, because individual response to contact lenses varies.
+The maximum suggested wearing time for these lenses is:

-Day Hours
+DAY HOURS

 1 6-8

 2 8-10

 3 10-12

 4 12-14

 5 and after all waking hours